junwatu/color-detection-openai/blogs/README.md

 })
 ```

-And then to get the color analysis from the image, we will use `gpt-4o-mini`  model from OpenAI.
-The `getColorAnalysis()` function will take the base64-encoded image and then processed it.
+Then to get the color analysis from the image, we will use the `gpt-4o-mini`  model from OpenAI.
+The `getColorAnalysis()` function will take the base64-encoded image and then process it.

 ```js
 async function getColorAnalysis(base64Image) {